ouija98/xpc-mw5-2023-ShopsterAPI/README.md

 To run the project locally, you will need to have .NET Core installed on your machine.
 You can download .NET Core from [here](https://dotnet.microsoft.com/download).

 1. Clone the repository to your local machine.
-2. Open a terminal or command prompt in the project directory and run the following command to install the required dependencies: `dotnet restore`
+2. Open a terminal or command prompt in the project directory and run the following command to install the required dependencies: `dotnet build`
 3. Run the following command to create and migrate the database: `dotnet ef database update`
 4. Finally, run the following command to start the application: `dotnet run`
 ## Endpoints